The Jazz Singer (1980 film): Plot

 Yussel Rabinovitch is a young, fifth-generation Jewish cantor performing at the synagogue of his imperious father.
 Yussel is married to his childhood friend Rivka, and settled down to a life of religious devotion to the teaching of his faith.

-But on the side, he writes songs for a black singing group, and when a member of the quartet is arrested, Yussel covers for him at one of their gigs by wearing blackface.
+On the side, Yussel writes songs for a black singing group, and when Teddy, a member of the quartet is arrested, Yussel covers for him at one of their gigs by wearing blackface.
 The nightclub engagement is a success, but one of the patrons notices that Yussel's hands are white and speaks out.
 A fight ensues, and the band is arrested.
 Yussel's father comes to the jail to bail them out and discovers there is not a Yussel Rabinovitch there, but a Jess Robin.
 His father questions him about the name, and Yussel confesses that it is a stage name he uses when performing.
 His father tells him that his singing voice was to be used for God's purposes, not his own.

 Bubba, a member of the Four Brothers singing group, is Yussel's best friend, although he knows him only as Jess.
-Bubba informs him that the band has a gig in Los Angeles, performing back-up vocals for a successful singer (Keith Lennox).
+Bubba informs him that the band has a gig in Los Angeles, performing back-up vocals for successful singer Keith Lennox.
 Shortly after Bubba leaves, Yussel begins composing a song that will eventually become "Love on the Rocks".
-His wife Rivka notices him writing the song in his free time and senses that Yussel yearns for a bigger stage for his voice, but her values keep her grounded to the life they have built.
+Rivka notices him writing the song in his free time and senses that Yussel yearns for a bigger stage for his voice, but her values keep her grounded to the life they have built.

 Bubba calls from Los Angeles to inform Jess that Lennox heard and loved "Love on the Rocks" and wants to record it, but they need Jess to come for two weeks to oversee the recording session.
 Jess views this as the opportunity he has been waiting for, but Rivka and his father are opposed to his going.
 Later at his father's 25th anniversary party as shul cantor, his father relents and tearfully releases him.

 When Jess arrives in Los Angeles, he is picked up by music agent Molly Bell.
 She takes him to the studio where Lennox is recording, and Jess is shocked to find that his ballad is now being recorded as a hard rock song.
 During a break in recording, Jess asks the producer and Lennox if he can perform the song as a ballad as he intended, so Lennox can get an idea of the song's framing.
-They allow him to do so, and while recording the song, Molly decides that Jess's performance is the way the song should be done.
+They allow him to do so, and while recording the song, Molly decides that Jess' performance is the way the song should be done.
 However, Lennox is not convinced and fires not only Jess but Bubba and his group.